Support Athens by Locals!

 Housed in a three-level mansion at the feet of Acropolis Hill, Elaia offers a sophisticated atmosphere and outstanding views from its rooftop terrace.

-If you like to check some more options for a restaurant in Athens, don’t miss to read our detailed article about some of the best restaurants in the capital of Greece.
+If you want to check some more options for a restaurant in Athens, don’t miss reading our detailed article about some of the best restaurants in the capital of Greece.

-In this section, we’ll try to answer frequently asked questions regarding Anafiotika as well as give you some useful tips for your visit there.
+In this section, we’ll try to answer frequently asked questions regarding Anafiotika and give you some useful tips for your visit there.

 Anafiotika is a car-free area.
 The best and only way to see Anafiotika is on foot.
-Biking isn’t recommended since the alleys are cobblestoned and in some parts, you’ll have to walk up the stairs.
+Biking isn’t recommended since the alleys are cobblestoned and you’ll have to walk up the stairs in some parts.

 The best time to visit Anafiotika is in the morning or early in the evening.
-If you’re visiting Athens in the summertime make sure to avoid the hot hours of the day.
+If you’re visiting Athens in the summertime avoid the hot hours of the day.

 A Quick Reminder: